-I—now a fraudster instead of an arbitrager—post a copycat listing for a product I don’t have but instead of raising the price, I lower it.
-Then when someone orders it from me—and, at my unbelievably low price, someone will order it—I buy it (with a stolen or fake credit card) from the original retailer and have it shipped directly to my customer.
+I—now a fraudster instead of an arbitrager—post a copycat listing for a product I don’t have.
+Instead of raising the price, I lower it.
+At my unbelievably low price, someone will order it.
+Then when someone orders it from me, I buy it from the original retailer (with a stolen or fake credit card) and have it shipped directly to my customer.

 Who are the victims?

 A single triangulated transaction has three victims, sometimes four:

 - The true owner of the stolen card that I used.
 If they dispute the charges in time, they won’t end up paying for it.

 - The customer who paid for the product.
 Depending on how the original retailer handles the fraudulent transaction, the customer may have to return the product without a way to get their money back.